 Since the Heisman Trophy was first awarded in 1935 to Chicago halfback Jay Berwanger, only juniors or seniors had won college football’s most prestigious award.
 Starting in 2007, a three-year run of sophomores managed to break that streak, which included Florida quarterback Tim Tebow, Oklahoma quarterback Sam Bradford and Alabama running back Mark Ingram.

-It seemed absolutely impossible, though, that a freshman could ever win the Heisman.
+It seemed absolutely impossible, though, that a freshman could ever be a Heisman winner.
 Even with the advancements in developing high school football talent, the thought of a first-year player winning college football’s top individual honor was simply ridiculous.
-Then, a kid from Tyler, Texas named Johnathan Paul Manziel walked onto Kyle Field, and college football changed forever.
+Then, a kid from Tyler, Texas named Johnathan Paul Manziel arrived in College Station, and college football changed forever.

 In a brilliant prep career playing at Tivy High School, Manziel racked up 7,626 passing yards and 76 touchdowns, rushed for 4,045 yards and 77 more touchdowns, plus he has caught 30 passes for 582 yards and another five touchdowns.
 The two-time district MVP was still only given a three-star rating by most recruiting services before he accepted a scholarship to play for the Texas A&M Aggies.